metacpan/metacpan-cpan-extracted/distros/D/Date-Holidays-US/README.md

 ## holidays

-Returns a hash reference containing all of the holidays in specied year.
+Returns a hash reference containing all of the holidays in the specified year.
 The keys for the returned hash reference are the dates where 2-digit month and 2-digit day are concatenated.

     use Date::Holidays::US qw{holidays};
     my $year          = 2022;